 Facilities have been arranged to ensure drinks are freely accessible to all personnel within the rest area.
-Where possible personnel will be provided with hot meals during their shift.
+Where possible personnel may be provided with hot meals during their shift.
 If this is not possible, personnel will have access to food traders/stands where discounts will be sought.
 Personnel may also wish to leave the event to purchase refreshments at nearby locations; It is important that medic control are aware and that authorisation has been given to leave site.

-Smoking
+Smoking/Vaping

-Smoking is not permitted in public view.
-Please ensure smoking is out of public view and that appropriate cover is maintained during your absence and that you keep your radio turned on and with you at all times.
+Both smoking & vaping are not permitted in public view.
+If this applies to you, ensure this is done out of public view and that appropriate cover is maintained during your absence.
+Ensure your radio is turned on and with you at all times.
 You should ensure that you are stood down for this period of time and that your AMS uniform is covered to minimise the smell of smoke on your uniform or when dealing with the public.
-AMS will happily provide advice on smoking cessation to any colleague who wishes to give up smoking.
+AMS will happily provide advice on smoking cessation to any colleague wishing to give up smoking.
+There is no smoking/vaping in any AMS vehicle at any time.